 Akamai internship experience in more detail

-PREP COURSE*: Prior to starting work on the project, all interns complete a 1-week residential intensive (and fun!) preparatory course at University of Hawaii Hilo, on Hawai‘i Island.
-All interns are provided housing and meals.
-Akamai covers airfare to Hilo if needed.
-During the prep course interns meet the other interns and Akamai’s dedicated staff and team of instructors, who work with interns and mentors throughout the program to ensure a high quality experience.
+PREP COURSE: Prior to starting work on the project, all interns attend a 1-week residential intensive (and fun!) preparatory course located on either Maui or Hawai‘i Island (TBA).
+All interns are provided housing and meals during the PREP course.
+The program covers airfare to the PREP course if needed.
+During the prep course interns meet the other interns and the Akamai program’s dedicated staff and team of instructors, who work with interns and mentors throughout the program to ensure a high quality experience.
 By the end of the prep course, interns feel prepared for working at their site and have made friends and connections that will support them throughout the summer and beyond.

 Click to receive program announcements by joining our emailing list.